 Corporate bonds are issued by corporations to raise capital.

 This capital can be used to build manufacturing plants, purchase inventory, or support the many requirements to strengthen the company.

-Examples of corporate bonds you would own are Nestle, Walmart, Johnson and Johnson to name a few.
+Examples of corporate bonds you would own are Nestle, Walmart, and Johnson and Johnson to name a few.

 Governments issue municipal bonds for building and maintaining the public domain.

 There are two types of municipal bonds we purchase: General Obligation and Revenue Bonds.

 General Obligation bonds are backed by the taxing ability of the state, county or city government.

 Revenue Bonds are backed by the revenue earned from the government owned utilities, road-tolls, and many other income producing projects.

 Pay no Federal Tax on your municipal bond earnings.